grafana/xk6-disruptor/docs/01-development/01-contributing.md

 ## e2e tests

 End to end tests are meant to test the components of the project in a test environment without mocks.

+The test environment is created using [kind](https://kind.sigs.k8s.io/).
+The e2e testutils package automates the process of creating and configuring the test clusters.

+However, it is convenient to have `kind` installed in case you need to manually interact with the test clusters.

 These tests are slow and resource consuming.
 To prevent them to be executed as part of the `test` target it is recommended to make their execution conditioned to the `e2e` build tags by adding the following compiler directives to each test file: